-JESSI: So how do your feelings about your body now affect sex now?
-Where are you at now at that part
+JESSIE: So how do your feelings about your body now affect sex now?
+Where are you at now at that part of your journey?

 LEAH: That’s a really good question.
 The single most healing thing that I did during my sexual healing journey was discovering being nude in nude space with other people.
 So as you know, I took a trip to a sex resort in Jamaica for five days.

 LEAH: It was a really, really scary comfort zone bashing experience.
 And I didn’t end up having sex or playing with anybody during that time.
 I just sat in a hammock for five days and allowed myself to be naked with all these naked people around me.
 And what I learned during that time was that I was not laughed at for being overweight, I was told not to go inside and put your clothes back on, you don’t belong here.
 I got to see women of all sizes and all shapes being looked at as objects of desire, being seen as sexual beings and all of that deeply, deeply healing for me.